Former open-wheel ace Bob Muir passes away - Speedcafe

 “I only wanted to race open wheelers, I was never interested in anything else,” said Muir.

-“I just grew up around the Tasman Series, Jimmy Clarke and John Surtees.
+“I just grew up around the Tasman Series, Jimmy Clark and John Surtees.

-“You’d see five ex- world champions racing on track.
+“You’d see five ex-world champions racing on track.
 Graham Hill was a larrikin and liked the girls.

 “It was a pretty buzzy life when you are a kid, you’d say ‘I want to be a world champion, this’ll do me’.